ELDER LAW: Who is the client?

 In most legal matters it is obvious to everyone who is the client.
 In Elder Law sometimes it is not obvious.
 Often when Mom or Dad ends up in a nursing home, one of the very adult children will schedule a conference with me.
 The number of issues involved with an emergency placement of a parent are legion and wanting advice is wise.
 One of the first decisions the attorney must make is who is the client.
 Just because someone pays for my services does not make that person my client.
 The client determines who gets to be present during any meetings and who may receive information.
 I cannot legally communicate with the family of the client unless the client authorized the communication.

-whether the patient has current, signed, broad-form HIPAA release, Medical Power of Attorney and Physician’s Directive ( commonly called a Living Will);
+- Whether the patient has a current, signed, broad-form HIPAA release, Medical Power of Attorney and Physician’s Directive (commonly called a Living Will);

 I make a decision on who I represent based on a number of factors:

 The first, and most important factor is whether Mom or Dad is mentally competent.